Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Problem Statement

 \subsection{Worst-case optimized algorithms}

 The $k$-search problem can be solved by an online threshold-based algorithm (\ota) as shown in Algorithm~\ref{alg:ota}.
-This algorithm predetermines $k$ threshold values $\Phi:=\{\Phi_i\}_{i\in[k]}$, and selects the $i$-th item only if its value is at least $\Phi_i$ in $k$-max search (at most $\Psi_i$ in $k$-min search).
+This algorithm takes $k$ threshold values $\Phi:=\{\Phi_i\}_{i\in[k]}$ in $k$-max search ($\Psi:=\{\Psi_i\}_{i\in[k]}$ in $k$-min search) as its input, and trades the $i$-th item only if the current price is at least $\Phi_i$ (at most $\Psi_i$).
 Let $\ota_{\Phi}$ denote the $\ota$ with threshold $\Phi$. $\ota_{\Phi}$ can achieve the smallest competitive ratios for $k$-search problems when the thresholds are designed optimally.
-Based on the results in~\cite{lorenz2009optimal}, we have the following lemmas.
+Based on the analysis in~\cite{lorenz2009optimal,zhang2011online}, we have the following lemmas.